So you need to take the ACT, but you don’t anything about it. What now? How do you go about preparing for the test?

 How to Prepare for the ACT: 10 Key Steps

 This section lays out the ten main things you’ll need to accomplish to be prepared for the test—from registration all the way to test day!
 This description is primarily targeted for those who are self-studying, but a good tutor or program will guide your prep in this same overall sequence.

-#1: Register for the ACT, If You Need to
+#1: Register for the ACT

 If you haven’t registered for the test yet, you can take care of test registration at the ACT website.
 Registering for the test will include creating an account on the ACT website if you haven’t done so already.

 When you select a location, try to pick a location that’s not too far away, since you’ll have to drive there the morning of the test!

 When you pick a date, make sure you give yourself enough time to prepare.
 I would advise picking a date at least three months in advance if you’re totally unfamiliar with the test to give yourself adequate breathing room for studying.
 That said, don’t panic if you have to work on a compressed timeline because of application deadlines!
 In that case, you’ll need to spend more time preparing every week for a shorter number of weeks.

 If you need more help with registration, check out our guide to registering for the ACT.

 Make sure you have enough of this!